mayamarko/Amsterdam/README.md

 This project has been developed as part of a Internet Programming Environments, which took place during spring semester of 2019 in Ben Gurion University.

+In this project we played different roles in three different parts:
+- Project manager - planning the API
+- Backend programmer - can be found in:  https://github.com/mayamarko/api3.2
-- This part is the client side writen with **AngularJs framework**.
+- Frontend programmer - (this repository) writen with **AngularJs framework**.

-- API document attached as pdf to this repository.
+*The final API document attached client side repository.
-- The server side is in repo: https://github.com/mayamarko/api3.2

 *Both of the sides needs to run in order to start using this website.